-If you are flying to or from Europe* and your flight is delayed, cancelled or you have to change flights, then it's highly likely that you are you are entitled to EU flight compensation up to €600 per passenger.
+If you are flying to or from Europe* and your flight is delayed, cancelled or you have to change flights, then it's highly likely that you are entitled to EU flight compensation up to €600 per passenger.

 If you're a family of four - up to €2400 (€600 x 4).

 It must be your airline's fault (that includes technical problems).